The world's largest supercomputer is in Southwest Memphis, TN with massive demands for power & water.

 POA and our partners at Memphis Community Against Pollution and Young, Gifted & Green released a statement the day of the announcement asking critical questions and encouraging the public to ensure xAI operates in a reasonable and thoughtful manner in Memphis.

-Construction is moving fast.
-Media reports have stated that xAI will be operational in August 2024 and it appears construction is occurring around the clock.
+A new building was purchased in southwest Memphis to bring in another 350,000 GPU -- creating a new 260MW energy demand that MLGW is currently studying.
+The Memphis Chamber of Commerce announced in their December 2024 luncheon that xAI plans to have 1 million microchips without any explanation of the amount of water or energy needed for such a project.
 Other Elon Musk-backed enterprises are known to move at similar speeds with little to no community involved.
 Fortunately, xAI will not have the same levels of hazardous materials on site as Tesla factories, or SpaceX.
 The Washington Post has reported that companies owned by Musk in Texas have numerous water quality violations and we do not want the same to happen here in Memphis.

 Data centers in general use a lot of electricity and water.
 This growing trend for commuting power has major tech companies looking for locations with access to reliable power and a plentiful water supply.
 We're not sure Memphis is prepared for the world's largest supercomputer without compromising resident's access to power and water.